aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 * **Call the next middleware.** If you are not returning early by returning a `Response` object or JSON object, always ensure you call the `next` function.
 * **Keep a lean scope.** Focus on a single task per middleware to ease composability and maintenance.
-* **Catch your own exceptions.** Catch and handle known exceptions to your logic, unless you want to raise HTTP Errors, or propagate specific exceptions to the client.
+* **Catch your own errors.** Catch and handle known errors to your logic, unless you want to raise HTTP Errors, or propagate specific errors to the client.
 * **Avoid destructuring the response object.** As mentioned in the [destructuring pitfalls](#avoiding-destructuring-pitfalls) section, always access the response through `reqCtx.res` rather than destructuring to avoid stale references.

 ### Fine grained responses